germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 DMLS inherits and matches MLS in most security considerations with one notable change to security control nuances.
-In MLS each group member can largely control when their updates will be introduced to the group state, with deconfliction only down to the DS.
-In contrast, in DMLS the Send Group owner controls when key update material is included from each member; namely, every member updates in their own Send Group and fresh keying material is then imported to other Send Groups through use of the exporter key and PSK Proposal option, with timing controlled by the respective Send Group owners.
+In MLS each group member can largely control when their Update will be introduced to the group state, with deconfliction only down to the DS.
+In contrast, in DMLS the Send Group owner controls when key Update material is included from each member; namely, every member Updates in their own Send Group and fresh keying material is then imported to other Send Groups through use of the exporter key and PSK Proposal option, with timing controlled by the respective Send Group owners.
 This means that while the PCS healing frequency of a given member in MLS is under their own control, in DMLS the PCS healing frequency and timeliness of PSK import is controlled by the Send Group owner.
 However, the Send Group owner is also the only member sending data in the Send Group.
-This means that there is a natural incentive to update frequently and in a timely manner, and that PCS impacts on sending of data are not delayed from the point of original update.
+This means that there is a natural incentive to Update frequently and in a timely manner, and that PCS impacts on sending of data are not delayed from the point of original Update.

 FS guarantees per Send Group follow similarly; the Send Group owner determines the frequency of key roll-over.